-Mayo Clinic's vascular surgeons are skilled and experienced in creating all types of vascular access and are leaders in vascular access innovation.
+Our vascular surgeons are skilled and experienced in creating all types of vascular access and are leaders in vascular access innovation.
 Mayo's interventional radiologists are experts in imaging and declotting and opening the vascular access.
 Interventional radiologists also insert dialysis catheters.
-Mayo's vascular surgeons, interventional radiologists and nephrologists work together to provide quality access care to patients.
+Vascular surgeons, interventional radiologists and nephrologists work together to provide quality access care.

-During your dialysis treatment at Mayo Clinic, you will be checked regularly to make sure your hemodialysis access is working properly.
+During your dialysis treatment, you'll be checked regularly to make sure your hemodialysis access is working properly.
 This part of the process helps minimize unexpected malfunctions or clotting.
 Vascular surgeons and interventional radiologists are available to help insert new hemodialysis access devices, revise old access devices to maintain their function, and help to declot and repair fistulas or grafts.

 Your dialysis care team

 - Nephrologist.
-A nephrologist is a doctor who has completed three years of internal medicine training and an additional two to three years of specialized training in nephrology (kidney diseases).
+A nephrologist is a doctor who has completed three years of internal medicine training and an additional two to three years of specialized training in nephrology (study of kidney diseases).
 The nephrologist provides ongoing care for all kidney-related problems and general medical problems for people who regularly undergo dialysis.
 A nephrologist visits the dialysis unit on a regular basis to review patients' medical problems and test results.
-A nephrologist also sees each patient annually for a comprehensive examination and review of problems.
+A nephrologist also sees each patient annually for a comprehensive exam.

 - Renal dietitian.
 A registered dietitian trained to care for people with kidney disease is an integral part of the health care team.
 The dietitian sees all patients regularly.
 People with chronic kidney failure have special nutritional needs and require ongoing education about how many calories and how much protein, fluids, sodium, potassium and phosphorus they can take in.